MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/acs-to-teams-meeting/includes/04-Create-Teams-Meeting-TS.md

 1. Open a terminal window in the *typescript* folder and run the `npm install` command to install the application dependencies.

 1. Open *Shared/graph.ts* and take a moment to explore the imports at the top of the file.
-This code handles importing authentication and client symbols that will be used in the Azure Function to call Microsoft Graph.
+This code handles importing authentication and client symbols that are used in the Azure Function to call Microsoft Graph.

     ```typescript
     import { startDateTimeAsync, endDateTimeAsync } from './dateTimeFormat';